anfastech/web_biographypage_mulearn/README.md

 ## Overview

-Welcome to [Project Name], a web application that leverages Firebase Authentication to protect user data and content.
+About Silver_auth, simple web application that leverages Firebase Authentication to protect user data and content.
 This project ensures a seamless authentication experience, allowing users to securely log in and access their personalized features.

 ## Key Features